google/rust-design-faq/src/types.md

 C++ makes it hard to pull in third-party dependencies, so it's culturally normal to write new code.
-Rust makes it trivial to add dependencies, and so you will need to do that, even if it feels awkward for a C++ programmer.
+Rust makes it trivial to add dependencies, and so you will need to do that, even if it feels surprising for a C++ programmer.

-This _ease_ of adding dependencies **co-evolved** with the _difficulty_ of making data structures.
+This ease of adding dependencies co-evolved with the difficulty of making data structures.
 It's simply a part of programming in Rust.
 You just can't separate the language and the ecosystem.

 You might argue that this dependency on third-party crates is concerning